tryingsomestuff/Minic/README.md

 <img src="https://raw.githubusercontent.com/tryingsomestuff/Minic/master/logo2.png" width="350">

 # Minic
 A chess engine I made to learn about chess programming.
 It is compatible with both CECP (xboard) and UCI protocol.
+It is currently rated >3200 on CCRL scale.

 ## History & the NNUE Minic story